mjturt/dotfiles/README.md

 # dotfiles

 This repository is attempt to bring my dotfiles under version controlling.
-Operating systems in use are Gentoo Linux and FreeBSD.
+Operating systems in use are Arch Linux and FreeBSD.

 ### Software